Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Melee/Dragon-Scale Shield.md

 The Dragon-Blood’s weapon takes on the weight of mountains, adding +1 Parry as a non-Charm bonus against a disarm gambit.
 If she blocks with a heavy weapon, she can apply this bonus against any attack, and increases the bonus against disarm gambits to +2.

 ### Fire
 The Dragon-Blood’s defense radiates fiery intensity.
-A successful block against an attacker at close range causes him to lose one Initiative, plus one Initiative for every 1 he rolls (which she doesn’t gain).
+A successful block against an attacker at close range causes him to lose one [[Initiative]], plus one [[Initiative]] for every 1 he rolls (which she doesn’t gain).

 ### Water
 A swirling ribbon of water coils around the Dragon-Blood’s weapon, lashing out at attackers.
-If she successfully blocks an attack from close range while benefitting from a Full Defense, her attacker incurs a –1 onslaught penalty.
+If she successfully blocks an attack from close range while benefitting from a Full [[Defense]], her attacker incurs a –1 onslaught penalty.

 ### Wood
 Vibrant flower petals trail behind the Dragon-Blood’s weapon, as beautiful as they are deadly.
 If she successfully blocks an attack from close range, her attacker is exposed to a poison with Damage 1i/round (L in Crash), Duration (the Parry applied against his attack) rounds, and a –1 penalty.